 It can be beneficial to provide your flock with a bit more protein during the molting season.
 I switch to a higher protein feed like Home Fresh® Better Feather™ and always see great results.
 Better Feather is an 18% protein, high-energy, calcium-fortified grain diet formulated specifically to support feather growth and egg production in layers as they go through a molt.
 It’s a complete, balanced diet, so no additional nutrient supplementation is required.
 Of course, your flock will always appreciate a few snacks such as sunflower seeds or dried mealworms or grubs this time of year too!

-I always feel like we’re racing the clock around here in the fall.
-I start seeing dropped feathers in late August/early September and worry that my chickens won’t finish up by the time the temperatures drop below freezing, but somehow it all works out and they head into winter with a new set of beautiful, glossy feathers.
+It often feels like it’s a race against the clock around in the fall.
+You’ll probably start seeing dropped feathers in late August/early September and worry that the chickens won’t finish up by the time the temperatures drop below freezing, but somehow it all works out and they head into winter with a new set of beautiful, glossy feathers.